Eurydia/notes-on-clean-programming-language/content/Cleanpedia/PDT S 03 List Type.md

 ## Implicit List Construction

-Comprehensions and DotDot expressions provide a way to implicitly construct lists.
+Comprehensions and DotDot expressions provide ways to implicitly construct lists.
 Neither of which can be used as a pattern.
 See [[PDT S 05 Comprehensions]] and [[PDT S 03 List Type 01 DotDot Expressions#DotDot Expressions]] for additional information.